scrapinghub/web-poet/docs/intro/tutorial.rst

     webpage.
 Specifically, it extracts the text from the first ``h1`` element on the input HTTP response.

-    Here ``title`` is not an arbitrary name, it was chosen specifically to match ``Book.title``, so that during web data extraction the value that ``BookPage.title`` returns gets mapped to ``Book.title``.
+    Here, ``title`` is not an arbitrary name.
+It was chosen specifically to match ``Book.title``, so that during web data extraction the value that ``BookPage.title`` returns gets mapped to ``Book.title``.